ODOT provides weekly construction update - Wilmington News Journal

 NEW IMPACTS

 S.R.
 28 Paving – Between U.S. 68 and South High Street/Jonesboro Road in the community of Jonesboro.
-Preliminary work has begun in advance of paving.
 Throughout construction, traffic will be maintained by flaggers daily from approximately 7 a.m. to 7 p.m.
 The entire project is scheduled to be completed by late fall 2023.

 S.R.
 73 Culvert Replacement – Over a tributary to Cowan Creek, located between Murphy Road and Accommodation Road.
-Single-lane restrictions may be in effect during daytime, working hours, and traffic will be maintained by flaggers as needed.
 S.R.
 73 is closed through early July, and traffic is being detoured by way of S.R.
 350, S.R.
 134 and Airborne Road; a local detour will be maintained by way of Clark, Steele, Farmers and Accommodation roads.
 The entire project is scheduled to be completed in the fall of 2023.

 CONTINUING IMPACTS